 - Good health history as determined by physical examination and routine laboratory tests.

 - Weight fluctuation at least 3kg in the past three months

 - Taking prescription medication in the last three months

 - Taking supplemental vitamins or minerals during the last three months.

 - Subjects were randomized into two groups

-- Before and after nutritional intervention body weight was measured and fasted blood and eight-hour urine samples were taken
+- Before and after nutritional intervention body weight was measured and fasting blood and eight-hour urine samples were taken

-- total blood cholesterol (TC) and oxidative stress markers were measured at baseline and after diet intervention.
+- Total cholesterol (TC) and oxidative stress markers were measured at baseline and after diet intervention.